fansible/symfony-ansible/README.md

 # Ansible provisioning for Symfony project using composer
-This project is meant to make the provisioning of servers running one Symfony apps as easy and fast as possible.
+This project is meant to make the provisioning of servers running one Symfony app as easy and fast as possible.

 ## How to use it